nuxeo/nuxeo-ide/README.md

+# Warning
+Nuxeo IDE won't be released anymore and should not be used for releases of Nuxeo Platform greater than LTS 2015 as no support would be provided.
+You should instead use [Nuxeo CLI](https://doc.nuxeo.com/nxdoc/getting-started-with-nuxeo-generator/).

 # Nuxeo IDE - tools for developing nuxeo components in eclipse

 Nuxeo IDE is the Integrated Development Environment (IDE) for developers using the Nuxeo Platform a full-featured Open Source Content Management Platform to help developers build document management solutions, case management solutions, digital asset management solutions, and business content applications.